naqviO7/excelBOT/README.md

 # excelBOT
-Python Excel Bot to perform automated excel tasks.\
+Python Excel Bot to perform automated excel tasks.
-Basic Tasks which include merging columns, printing data and sorting etc...
+Basic Tasks which include merging columns, printing data and sorting etc...\
+It was a freelancing task, so it contains only specific functions.

 # How the Bot Operates:
 1. Manually Do One Operation on user's choice\